Where, you may ask? If you’ve heard of Nicaragua, chances are you’ve heard of the Corn Islands.

-Even the panga ride to the island will help you realise how remote this island is and how far away you are from everything.
+Even the panga ride to the island will help you realize how remote this island is and how far away you are from everything.
 At only one square mile in size, you can walk around the island in no time at all.

-Accommodation here ranges from budget to beach bungalows but don’t expect there to be hot showers everywhere, and budget from $15 a night for the more basic accommodation.
+Accommodation here ranges from budget to beach bungalows but don’t expect hot showers everywhere.
+Budget from $15 a night for the more basic accommodation.

 You can taste fresh lobster for just $12 a night (at The Lighthouse), and then there’s Cafe Desideri for pasta and scrumptious desserts.
 Find inspired Cuban cuisine at the aptly named Habana Libre.

 Head to Tranquilo to line up your cocktails for the evening and listen to the reggae DJ or watch a traditional Nicaraguan dance with a local band.

-But make sure you take out money at the ATM in Big Corn before you arrive, as there are no ATMs on Little Corn, and only the option to get cash back in some cafes on your credit card.
+But make sure you take out money at the ATM in Big Corn before you arrive, as there are no ATMs in Little Corn, and only the option to get cash back in some cafes on your credit card.

 Things To Do on Little Corn

-Or, if you thought you’d seen it all, try your hand at SUP yoga instead, where you pose on a body board in the sea.
+Or, if you thought you’d seen it all, try your hand at stand-up paddleboarding yoga instead, where you pose on a body board in the sea.

 Because the water around the island isn’t that deep, it’s ideal for those wanting to learn how to dive.
 There are 20 different dive sites.
 Forget Utila in Honduras; come here instead.

 With everything so close to the sea, you can just lay in a hammock outside one of the cafes and listen to the waves.

 Getting To The Corn Islands

 It takes 16 hours and is a rough journey.
 Fly direct from Managua or other areas in Nicaragua with La Costena for just $80 instead.

-The ride can be but choppy and wet, so cover any valuables before you set off and prepare for a salty roller coaster ride.
+The ride can be choppy and wet, so cover any valuables before you set off and prepare for a salty roller coaster ride.
 The panga costs $6 (165 Cordobas) and takes 40 minutes.

-The next time you need to unplug from the rest of the world escape to the Corn Islands before the rest of the world discovers them too.
+The next time you need to unplug from the rest of the world, escape to the Corn Islands before the rest of the world discovers them too.